wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

     "rainbow",
     "okapi"
 ]
-date = "2017-03-24"
 categories = [
     "l10n",
     "tutorials"
 ]
-highlight = "true"
 +++

 I don't really like MadCap Lingo.
-Compared to other modern, more mature CAT tools, I have found it buggy and primitive, not to mention expensive for what it does.
-So when I needed to get my MadCap Flare project translated into 4 different languages, I set out to find a way of doing it that didn't require Lingo.
-I am sharing my findings for the benefit of those looking to achieve something similar.
+Compared to other modern, more mature CAT tools, it's I have found it buggy and primitive, not to mention expensive for what it does.
+So when I needed to get my MadCap Flare project translated into 4 different languages, I came up with an alternative solution using an open source tool called Rainbow.
+I am sharing my approach here for the benefit of others.

 **DISCLAIMER**: The below has worked for me – so far.
 My translations are still ongoing.
 It's entirely possible that 1) my methods don't work for your project and 2) I run into problems with my own project later on.
 Nevertheless, I am hoping this will get you at least part of the way there.
 You're always welcome to [ask me questions](mailto:me@wouter.tech) if you think I can help.